atolab/zhe/README.md

 *Zhe* does not call *any* operating system functions directly (its use of the standard library functions is currently limited to string.h, stddef.h, limits.h, stdint.h and inttypes.h).
 It does rely on a small abstraction layer to be provided by the user implementing functions to send a packet without blocking (it may of course be dropped), test addresses for equality and to convert an address to text.
 What constitutes sending data on a network or what an address looks like is deliberately left undefined.
 The interface of the abstraction layer is described below.

 Please note that it is currently a research project under active development.
-Only the basic functionality supported by the XRCE protocol has so far been implemented, none of the settings are final, and everything can still change.
+Only the basic functionality supported by the XRCE protocol has so far been implemented, and still missing are several features we consider important, such as selections and transient data support.
+These will be implemented in the near future.
+Furthermore, none of the settings are final, and everything can (and probably will) still change.

 # Application interface